Developing Objectives in E-mail Marketing

 Your sales cycle is how long someone takes to become interested and actually make the purchase.
 For example, if you own an automobile dealership, the sales cycle is how long someone takes to recognize their need for a new car, research models, visit showrooms, test drive models, negotiate price, and finally purchase the vehicle.

 Your sales cycle also applies to prospects.
-Your prospecting sales cycle is how long someone takes to make a purchase after they become aware of your or .
+Your prospecting sales cycle is how long someone takes to make a purchase after they become aware of your products or services.
 Use e-mail to help shorten your sales cycle by sending prospective customers the following types of information:

 If your objective is to shorten your sales cycle, you can state your objective in the following ways and craft your e-mail content with one of the following stated objectives in mind: